-Fig.~\ref{fig:time_cal}(B) presents a more detailed breakdown of the computational timing to compare between the CD-based X2CAMF-FNS-IP-EOM-CCSD(T)(a)* and 4c-FNS-IP-EOM-CCSD(T)(a)*.
-Consistent with our previous studies,\cite{CD_CCSD_2025, CD_IP_2025} the substantial reduction in total computational time primarily arises from the significantly high computational cost associated with generating relativistic four-component integrals in the molecular spinor basis.
-The CD-based X2CAMF approach leads to a substantial reduction in the computational time required for CCSD calculations, consistent with observations reported in earlier studies.\cite{CD_CCSD_2025, CD_IP_2025} In contrast, the computational cost associated with the perturbative triples correction is only modestly reduced relative to the corresponding four-component calculations performed within the same FNS space.
-This limited speedup originates from the fact that some of the terms involved in the ground state triples and excited state triples correction involves 'exchange kind of integrals', the formal scaling of which cannot be reduced using the CD approximation used in the present study.
-However, the overall cost of the method is still significantly reduced due to the use of FNS and CD-X2CAMF approximation.
+Fig.~\ref{fig:time_cal}(B) presents a detailed breakdown of the computational timings, comparing the CD-X2CAMF-FNS-IP-EOM-CCSD(T)(a)$^\ast$ and 4c-FNS-IP-EOM-CCSD(T)(a)$^\ast$ implementations.
+Consistent with our previous studies,\cite{CD_CCSD_2025, CD_IP_2025} the dominant reduction in total wall time arises from the substantially lower cost of generating two-electron integrals in the X2CAMF framework compared to the full 4c relativistic integral evaluation.
+The CD-X2CAMF approach also leads to a significant reduction in the time required for the CCSD ground-state calculation, in line with observations from earlier work.\cite{CD_CCSD_2025, CD_IP_2025} In contrast, the computational cost of the perturbative triples correction is only modestly reduced relative to the corresponding 4c calculations performed within the same FNS space.
+This limited speedup arises because several terms in both the ground-state and excited-state triples corrections involve exchange-type integrals, whose formal scaling cannot be reduced within the CD approximation employed in the present study.
+Nevertheless, the overall cost of the method is significantly reduced through the combined use of the FNS truncation and the CD-X2CAMF approximation.